meilisearch/documentation/learn/getting_started/main_features.md

 new gif

+## Search parameters

+### attributesToHighlight

+### attributesToCrop

+### limit

+## Filtering and sorting

+### Filterable attributes

+MeiliSearch allows you to refine your search using filters.
+You can use any of the document fields for filtering by adding them to the `filterableAttributes`.

 ### Sortable attributes

 - I'm not sure how to the example part should go?
 For now I can only think of "Let's ..." but is that peppy enough?
-- Should we link the feature reference or the API reference?
-- Should we have something on sorting as well?
-Maybe as part of this?
+- Link to sorting guide

-You can use any (not any-do we need the details here?) of the document fields for sorting by adding them to the `sortableAttributes`.
+You can use any (not any-do we need the details here? (if it fits in a sentence)) of the document fields for sorting by adding them to the `sortableAttributes`.
 Let's look at how you can sort all `H5` meteors based on their mass.

 <CodeSamples id= "getting_started_sorting_md" />

 Add json result here

+Maybe mention asc and desc rules.

 To learn more about `sortableAttributes` and how to configure them, refer to our [dedicated guide](/reference/features/sorting.md).